How to be a happy stay-at-home Mom

 Ever thought about staring your own website or blog?
 Find out how: How to Make Money Starting a Website or Blog

-- Use the crock pot– I kept hearing Moms talk about throwing everything in the Crock Pot and having dinner ready when they got home.
+- Use a slow cooker– I kept hearing Moms talk about throwing everything in the Crock Pot and having dinner ready when they got home.
 What a great idea!
 Was I the only one not using a slow cooker?
 Are you?
-I bought a slow cooker (here is the one I have: affiliate LINK.
+I bought a slow cooker (here is the one I have: LINK.
 It has a timer and automatic sets to warm when cooking is done!
-Be sure to pick up the liners for each clean-up : LINK.)
+Be sure to pick up the liners for easy clean-up.)
 Then I searched Pinterest to find recipes.
 Here is a link to my Crock Pot Board on Pinterest.
 Feel free to follow to find easy recipes!
 Do you have a great recipe to add to the board?
-Send me an email and I will invite you to collaborate! (firstname.lastname@example.org) I would love to have you share your cooker recipes to my board!
+Send me an email and I will invite you to collaborate! (firstname.lastname@example.org) I would love to have you share your slow cooker recipes to my board!

 - Have a plan– Part of the beauty of staying home is not having a schedule.
 I like to have a routine instead.
 Routines follow the same general pattern everyday but without the rigid time constraints of a schedule.
 Having a general routine makes it easier on Mom and her little ones.
 For example, everyone knows that after lunch it is story time then naptime.
 Find a routine that works for you and try to stick with it!